LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActionsComposition.md

 }
 ```

-Your `Action` definition retrieve the annotation as configuration:
+Your `Action` definition retrieves the annotation as configuration:

 ```
 public static class VerboseAction extends Action<Verbose> {